 When working with SWS to configure new web services you will want some simple tools on your machine that you can quickly test new services.
 Having local

 - Visual Studio Code - The only text editor you should be using!

 - A great text editor with a huge list of plugins for editing and working with XML, JSON, encodings, etc.

 - I really like the HTTPYac extension.
 It can replace Postman in many situations.
 It has some pretty good documentation.

 - The key benefit here is that your HTTP request syntax is in local text files and you can easily check them into Git or do other types of backups.

-- Chris uses this combination of tools to do 98% of development, troubleshooting and testing and is likley all you need.
+- Chris uses this combination of tools to do 98% of development, troubleshooting and testing and is likely all you need.

 - Use Hurl.dev for Automated API testing.

-- You really need to understand HTTP to use this tool and the learning curve can be step.
-However, if you want to set up a simple automated HTTP tests, I highly recommend learning it.
+- You need to understand HTTP to use this tool and the learning curve can be steep.
+However, if you want to set up a simple automated HTTP test, I highly recommend learning it.

 - Hurl is used in the development of SWS!

 - This is the default choice for most people.
 However, I have found that it has gotten too bloated with features for what I use it for.
 However, it is a great product!

 - hoppscotch.io is a good alternative to Postman.

 curlis also a tried and true tool for the techies.

 If you don’t have a firm understanding of HTTP concepts, I highly recommend that you read this concise book.